feltcute/ModdingDocsMGD/Doc/Reference/EventOnly/PlayerChecks.rst

 **IfHasFetish**
 ----------------
-Checks if the player has the following fetish (which requirs being level 25 or higher), if true, it jumps to the given scene, else it continues.
+Checks if the player has the following fetish (which requires being level 25 or higher), if true, it jumps to the given scene, else it continues.

 ::